200 South Hamilton Road

 municipal aggregation program, noted that energy rates fluctuate, and said

-customers who took no action.
-She explained that customers could opt to
+who took no action.
+She explained that customers could opt to remain in the

-remain in the municipal program or shop the Public Utilities Commission of
+municipal program or shop the Public Utilities Commission of Ohio (PUCO)

-Ohio (PUCO) energy choice website for alternative contracts.
-She reported
+energy choice website for alternative contracts.
+She reported that the

-that the municipal program saved about ten dollars compared to the
+municipal program saved about ten dollars compared to the price-to-compare

 P.